magento/devdocs/src/cloud/reference/ece-tools-reference.md

   - Cloud
 ---

 The `{{site.data.var.ct}}` package is a set of scripts and tools designed to manage and deploy {{site.data.var.ece}} projects.
-The `{{site.data.var.ct}}` package simplifies many {{site.data.var.ece}} processes, such as Docker environment deployment, cron management, and project verification.
+The `{{site.data.var.ct}}` package simplifies many {{site.data.var.ece}} processes, such as deploying to a Docker environment, managing crons, verifying project configuration, and applying  Magento patches and hot fixes.
 You can view and contribute to the open-source [ece-tools repository on Github](https://github.com/magento/ece-tools).

 {% include cloud/note-ece-tools-package.md %}